Pokémon Mystery Dungeon

-is a video game series spin-off from the main Pokémon series developed by Spike Chunsoft (formerly Chunsoft).
-The games feature the fictional creatures called Pokémon who have the ability to speak human language navigating through a randomly generated dungeon using turn-based moves, indicative of Mystery Dungeon games.
+is a spin-off video game series from the main Pokémon series developed by Spike Chunsoft (formerly Chunsoft).
+The games feature the fictional creatures called Pokémon who have the ability to speak human language navigating through a randomly generated dungeon using turn-based moves, common to Mystery Dungeon games.
 As of March 2020, there have been eleven games across five platforms, as well as several manga adaptations and animated specials.